 Jesus used story.
 Jesus used questions.
 Jesus understood the way people think, listen, understand and remember.
 Many are aloof to technical arguments, philosophical musings and scientific presentations for Christianity.
 Worldview issues are at times fatiguing to the masses.
 However, when we use story and other means, we can touch not only the mind, but also the heart.

 This is not to criticize other methods of Christian advocacy, such as the classical apologetic arguments, Christian unity and brotherhood in Christ’s universal body, and even simply presenting the problem of sin and the powerful Gospel remedy.
-All I’m saying is that there are many inroads to the human, many circumvent the intellect and nudge the heart.
+All I’m saying is that there are many inroads into the human, many circumvent the intellect and nudge the heart.

 Plus Jesus, the ancient prophets and others used creative advocacy in their mission.